RikaGoldberg/quartzv4/content/Newsletter/0 Ethereum meets Gizmodo and Consumer Reports.md

 ## Conclusion

 My vision for this newsletter is to write digestible breakdowns of complex protocols and products in the Ethereum ecosystem.
 There will be no hype pieces, no shilling, and no paywall.
-Just quality substantive content for the crypto-curious -- people who are either newer to crypto or advanced users who value learning and refreshers on foundational elements.
+Just [[Quality]] substantive content for the crypto-curious -- people who are either newer to crypto or advanced users who value learning and refreshers on foundational elements.

 Migrating from Substack to Paragraph allows me to explore new avenues for distribution and monetization.
 I do have a day job so this newsletter will serve as a passion project, at least for now.
 I'm hoping that if I take the right steps, follow a process, and with a little luck on my side, I can grow this newsletter to become a sustainable income stream.